 Handsets, Internet of Things, RF frontend, and Automotive grew 59%, 31%, 9%, and 38%, respectively.
 Qualcomm Technology Licensing, or QTL, improved by 2% to $1.5 billion.
 Qualcomm repurchased four million shares at an average price of $125 during the quarter.

 Leadership forecasts adjusted earnings-per-share of $3.00 to $3.30 for the fourth quarter, compared to consensus of $3.25.
 Based on the midpoint of company guidance, we expect Qualcomm will earn $12.55 in fiscal year 2022, which would be a 47% increase from 2021.

-We expect 12% annual EPS growth for Yum! over the next five years.
-We also feel the stock is overvalued, while shares yield 1.7%.
-The combination of dividends, expected EPS growth, and a small headwind from a declining P/E multiple could lead to total annual returns of 11.6% per year over the next five years.
+We expect 2% annual EPS growth for Fidelity National over the next five years.
+We also feel the stock is undervalued, with a 2021 P/E of 7.9, below our fair value estimate of 11.
+The stock also has a dividend yield of 3.2%, leading to expected returns of 11.5% per year over the next five years.

 Click here to download our most recent Sure Analysis report on QCOM (preview of page 1 of 3 shown below):

 Baxter International develops and sells a variety of healthcare products, including biological products, medical devices, and connected care services devices used to monitor patients.
 Its products are used in hospitals, kidney dialysis centers, nursing homes, doctors’ offices, and patients at home under physician supervision.
 Baxter was founded in 1931 and has a market cap of $30 billion.